Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Optimal weight distribution from large deviations of standard random walks

 An interesting phenomenon occurs for very strong tilting of the local current $j_l$.
 See for example the points $(s_g = 0, s_l =-25)$ and $(s_g = 0, s_l =25)$, highlighted as a dark green square and a light green triangle in Fig.~\ref{fig3} (b), respectively.
 They correspond to the largest and the smallest value that $\langle j_l\rangle_{s_g s_l}$ can take, which are $1/8$ and $-1/4$.
 These values are associated with the appearance of vortices in the trajectories, see panel (d), the absolute value of $\langle j_l \rangle_{s_g s_l}$ being the reciprocal of the number of nodes in the cycle.
-An analogous vortex dynamics has been found in the simple exclusion process on general graphs \cite{bodineau2008}, but its appearence in random walks has not been previously reported, as far as we are aware.
+An analogous vortex dynamics has been found in the simple exclusion process on general graphs \cite{bodineau2008} and in the zero-range process on a diamond lattice \cite{villavicencio12a}, but its appearance in random walks with periodic boundary conditions has not been previously reported, as far as we are aware.
 For sufficiently small (in absolute value) $s_g$, this vortex dynamics is preserved intact, as illustrated by the blue and yellow triangle-shaped regions in (b), which shows that the tilting of the local current $s_l$ prevails over $s_g$ there.
 The corresponding points in panel (a) show a zero average global current, as befits such localized cyclic motion.

 To conclude the exploration of the different dynamical regimes to be found over the spatial network, we focus on positive values of $s_g$, which correspond to negative global currents $j_g$.
-Apart from the vortex regions for very large $s_l$ already discussed (where the sign of $s_g$ becomes irrelevant), there is a crossover between a vanishing local current $j_l$ and a small negative value as $s_l$ is increased from zero towards positive values, see Fig.~\ref{fig3} (b).
-This reflects the fact that, while for $s_l=0$ the highest current is achieved without going across the links joining the red nodes, increasing $s_l$ forces the local current to be negative.
-Thus the particle goes much more frequently through those links (not shown) without the global current being much diminished.
-The asymmetry between the regions corresponding to positive and negative values of $s_g$, as well as the detailed values achieved by the currents in each regime, is a consequence of the specific pattern of connections of the network under study.
+Apart from the vortex regions for very large $|s_l|$ already discussed (where the sign of $s_g$ becomes irrelevant), there is a crossover between a negative and a vanishing local current $j_l$ as $s_l$ is decreased from zero towards negative values, see Fig.~\ref{fig3} (b).
+This reflects the fact that, while for $s_l=0$ (or moderately positive values) the highest current is achieved by going across the links joining the red nodes, decreasing $s_l$ forces the local current to be positive, which entails avoiding those links.
+As a consequence, the absolute value of the global current also diminishes, see Fig.~\ref{fig3} (a).